johnwbyrd/superpawn/README.md

 - Vaguely sort of const-correct
 - Compiles cleanly in 32-bit and 64-bit modes
 - Compatible with cmake build systems
-- Transposition tables to help speed up end game
 - Simple test framework based on [cutechess-cli](http://cutechess.com/)
 - Castling, stalemate and draw by repetition detection
 - Reports distance to mate
+- Basic time management controls

 Things it doesn't do
 --------------------

+- Transposition table (latent, needs to be reimplemented)
-- Time controls
+- Mate search
+- Search to number of nodes
+- Search to fixed time per UCI
-- The fifty move rule
+- Respect the fifty move rule
 - Play chess well

 License